-One undeniable fact is that by the late 18th century, France – and Paris in particular – was in thrall to the game, an 1801 novel describing roulette almost exactly as we know it.
-In fact there is a written reference to the game as early as 1758 but it wasn’t until later that the game really began to gain popularity, spreading throughout Europe via merchants and traders.
-In the beginning roulette had both a single and double zero, the former being red, the latter black, though by the start of the 19th century these had become green.
+One undeniable fact is that by the late 18th century, France – and Paris in particular – was enthralled with the game, an 1801 novel describing roulette almost exactly as we know it.
+In fact, there is a written reference to the game as early as 1758 but it wasn’t until later that the game really began to gain popularity, spreading throughout Europe via merchants and traders.
+In the beginning, roulette had both a single and double zero, the former being red, the latter black, though by the start of the 19th century these had become green.

 It was in 1843 when the single zero version of roulette was developed, casinos introducing this more player-friendly variant to attract business and unsurprisingly it was a big hit with roulette fans.
 The game continued to spread, immigrants bringing roulette into America, firstly in French New Orleans, although it was only ever the double zero version of roulette that was played in the USA.

 From these early games little has changed and whilst, of course, the advent of online, mobile and live dealer roulette have brought the game to a wider audience and allowed such developments as progressive games, bonus roulette and other variants, in essence, roulette now is exactly as it was 200 years ago.
 Read more roulette history here.

 For your convenience, we have also listed some interesting terminology relating to roulette.